gmoyanollc/x-to-y-n-back/README.md

           \-----------/
 ```
 ###Object Mappings
 The Jsonix Schema Compiler is based on [XJC (Java™ Architecture for XML Binding (JAXB) Binding Compiler)](https://jaxb.java.net/2.2.4/docs/xjc.html).
-XJC is primarily designed to generate Java classes from XML data components described by XML Schema.
+XJC is typically used to generate Java classes from XML data components described by XML Schema.
 However, Jsonix uses XJC to generate Jsonix mappings rather than Java classes.
-A Jsonix mapping is JavaScript structure used in Jsonix JSON and XML transformations.
+The Jsonix mappings are JavaScript structures used in Jsonix JSON and XML transformations.

 ####Binding Customization
 The process of generating Jsonix mappings binds Jsonix mappings to XML Schema.
 The binding process may be customized by one or more XJC binding configuration files.
 The file contains XJC and Jsonix Schema Compiler XJC extension data constructs with values that direct the binding process.
 For example, XML Schema dependencies may be declared to optimize the process and output of mapping files, and transformations may be defined to resolve object naming conflicts.